How much will my procedure cost?

 Do you accept my insurance?

 Though Dr. Hornaday is specifically contracted with a few insurance companies, he accepts all insurance policies.
-He is contracted with Medicaid, Delta Dental Premier, Guardian, and Encore.
-We also participate with Cigna Health Network Savings Program.
+He is contracted with Medicaid and Delta Dental Premier.

 Also note that insurance is not intended, and has never been intended, to cover the entire cost of your procedure.
 Insurance is there to assist you with the total fee.
 You can expect to pay an out-of-pocket expense on the day of your procedure, which our office will inform you of prior to your procedure.